Tiwi Beach Kenya

 How to get to Tiwi Beach.

-Tiwi, Kenya sits approximately 1.5 hours to the south of Mombasa Kenya’s second largest city and closet international airport.
-It is 20 minute drive from Diani beach, which has lots of shops, restaurants and places to stay as well as well serviced local airport.
-Tiwi Beach is about 3 hours from Watamu and Malindi, the next largest coastal town.
+Tiwi, Kenya, sits approximately 1.5 hours to the south of Mombasa, Kenya’s second-largest city and closest international airport.
+It is a 20 minute drive from Diani beach, which has lots of shops, restaurants and places to stay, as well as a well-serviced local airport.
+Tiwi Beach is about 3 hours from Watamu and Malindi, the next largest coastal towns.

-If you are travelling from Mombasa then transport from Mombasa to Tiwi beach is best taken by taxi, cost should be approx. 40 dollars one way.
+If you are travelling from Mombasa, then transport from Mombasa to Tiwi beach is best taken by taxi; the cost should be approx. 40 dollars one way.

 It is entirely possible to drive to Tiwi Beach from Nairobi, and many people do.
-The journey takes between 8 to 10 hours on the well paved but very busy Mombasa highway.
+The journey takes between 8 and 10 hours on the well-paved but very busy Mombasa highway.

 Tiwi Beach is one of the best stretches of beach along Kenya’s coast.
-It has unspoiled white sands, shady coconut palms and casuarinas trees and a larger rock pool in which you can take a refreshing dip during your Kenya Safari Tour.
+It has unspoiled white sands, shady coconut palms and casuarinas trees and a large rock pool in which you can take a refreshing dip during your Wildlife Kenya Safari.